Innovative Solutions for the Crisis in New Hampshire

 Local Administrator Events

 The Center is organizing forums for local building, fire, planning, and zoning officials in order to educate them about the scale of the housing problem in New Hampshire and how they can be a part of the solution.
 The building and fire code officials' event has been postponed until further notice.

 Research Workshops and Major Public Events

-From June 12 to 14, 2020, the Center will host a scholarly research workshop on the topic, "Land-Use Regulation and Housing Affordability."
+On August 11 and 12, 2020, the Center will host a scholarly research workshop on the topic, "Land-Use Regulation and Housing Affordability."
 The goal of the workshop is to create a better understanding of the political economy of land-use regulation and what that means for reformers, particularly in New Hampshire.
-Alongside the conference will be a major public event with globally recognized scholars in the field on Friday, June 12 on the topic, "Building the Cities of the Future: More Markets or More Regulation?"
+Alongside the conference will be a major public event (now webinar) with globally recognized scholars in the field on Monday August 10 on the topic, "Building the Cities of the Future: More Markets or More Regulation?"